24 Hour Phone: (714) 895-8924

 The Golden West College Crisis Alert & Safety Committees perform follow-up work to eliminate personal safety hazards.

-Public Safety may be contacted by using any of the red phones located in visible places throughout the campus, or from a campus telephone by dialing 58924.
+Public Safety may be contacted by using any of the code blue phones located in visible places throughout the campus, or from a campus telephone by dialing 58924.
 From an off campus telephone, please call (714) 895-8924.

 Public Safety Office is located in the Southwest corner of the campus next to Nursing & Health Services (Goldenwest St. and Edinger Ave.).
 Office staff and after-hour officers can be reached 24-hours at (714) 895-8924.

 Campus Public Safety officers or other college officials will call local police and paramedics when an incident occurs that might be construed by them to involve sexual assault.